containerbook/containerbook/en/chapters/introduction/index.rst

 ========================
-Introuction to this book
+Introduction to this book
 ========================

 This project started out when a group of people from Pelagicore went to FOSDEM 2016.
-We saw several very interesting talks on containers and talked among ourselfs about it and realized that we actually have quite a lot of experience with the subject among ourselfs.
+We saw several very interesting talks on containers and talked among ourselves about it and realized that we actually have quite a lot of experience with the subject among ourselves.
 We decided to try and contribute into this book and write something that may be of use to the community.

 Relatively recent development in the Linux community has made containers a more